mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitizer.rst

 Digitizer
 **********************************

-Das Digitizer-Element ermöglicht den Aufbau von Erfassungsoberflächen.
-Derzeit kann über eine YAML-Definition eine Erfassungsmaske für Punkte, Linien oder Flächen aufgebaut werden.
-Dabei wird bisher PostgreSQL als Datenquelle unterstützt.
-Oracle und SpatiaLite sind experimentell verfügbar.
-Die Entwicklung wurde so durchgeführt, dass die Erfassung auch auf andere Datenquellen wie z.B.
-OGC WFS erweitert werden kann.
+The Digitizer element allows building editing-interfaces.
+Currently you can build up your interface for point, line and point editing with a YAML-definition.
+Right now PostgreSQL is supported as a database.
+Oracle and SpatialLize can be used experimentally.
+The development of the data-sources allow other data sources so that it can be extended to support - for example - OGC WFS services.

-The Digitizer-Element offers komples editing functionality:
+The Digitizer-Element offers complex editing functionality:

   * move objects
   * add vertices (lines, polygons)
   * generation of enclaves, exclaves, circles and ellipses

+You can define very complex formss for the attributes.
+This follows the capabilities of Mapbender 2.x.

 .. image:: ../../../../../figures/digitizer.png
      :scale: 80

-You can define very complex formss for the attributes.

 The following option for the construction of the forms are available: